rabira-hierpa/our-wedding/DEPLOYMENT-COOLIFY.md

 - Build using the Dockerfile
 - Create standalone Next.js server
-- Set up database migrations on start
+- Run database migrations on container start (via docker-entrypoint.sh)

+**Important**: The application automatically runs `prisma migrate deploy` on startup to apply all pending migrations.
+This ensures your database schema is always up-to-date.

 #### 4. Health Check